 Small Batch Holiday Cupcakes

-This is a small batch recipe for 4 Eggnog Cupcakes that are moist, tender, and delightfully topped with a homemade Marshmallow Meringue Frosting.
-The base of the cupcake is similar to Classic Vanilla Cupcakes, and the addition of eggnog and nutmeg spice make this recipe fitting for Christmas!
+This is a small batch recipe for 4 Eggnog Cupcakes that are moist, tender, and delightfully topped with a homemade marshmallow meringue frosting.
+The base of the cupcake is similar to the classic vanilla cupcakes, and the addition of eggnog and nutmeg spice make this recipe fitting for Christmas!

 What You Need To Make Eggnog Cupcakes with Toasted Marshmallow Frosting